ilsundal/ncollections/README.md

 **containsAll(elements)** returns true if the set contains all of the argument elements (an iterable), and false if not.

 **remove(element)** removes the argument elment from the set.
-Returns true if the set was changed (i.e. the set contained the argument element), and false if not.
+Returns true if the set was changed (i.e. the set contained the element), and false if not.

 **removeAll(elements)** removes the argument elments (an iterable) from the set.
 Returns true if the set was changed, and false if not.